There’s a Screwed Scenario that I missed.

 We were mid-to-late in a 1.0 product cycle and most of the engineers were slowly moving from development into bug fix mode, but not Jerry, he was still implementing… over and over again.
 That’s the Screwed Scenario, you’ve given a critical task to someone who is utterly unable to complete it.

 Now, let’s first give Jerry a break.
 He was a fine programmer, but he had two major strikes against him.
 First, Jerry had never programmed for Windows. so he was learning while he was coding.
 Second, this was also a 1.0 product.
-I’ve got an article kicking around my head about 1.0 product development… it’s titled “1.0 spelled One point oh my god I’m never going to see my family again and, dead lord, I’m going to take the company out while I’m at it.”
+I’ve got an article kicking around my head about 1.0 product development… it’s titled “1.0 spelled One point oh my god I’m never going to see my family again and, dear lord, I’m going to take the company out while I’m at it.”
 Short version: 1.0 is incredibly hard and combined with his Windows inexperience, Jerry was in trouble.

 Yet, Jerry has pride.
 Jerry believed that he could pull it off, but being on the receiving end of his code, I observed a disturbing coding practice which we’ll call “moving crap around on your plate”.
 Jerry’s approach to fixing his bugs was to move his code around in interesting ways much the way you used to shove food around on your plate in a feeble attempt to convince your Mom that you actually ate your beets.
 Nothing substantively changes, it just looks different.
 Another name for this coding practice might be “Coding by hope”.